 - Since the start-ups are exempted from income tax benefits, therefore, they must be recognized by the Department of Industrial Policy and Promotion (DIPP) before availing these benefits.
 Also, they should be certified by the Inter-Ministerial Board (IMB) to be eligible for IPR related benefits.

 - After successful registration and verification of the documents, you will be immediately provided with a recognition number for your startup along with a certificate of recognition.

-IAS aspirants should also read about Stand-Up India scheme which slightly differs from Startup India.
+IAS aspirants should also read about the Stand-Up India scheme which slightly differs from Startup India.